-- Upgrade to piers to enhance access. - Upgrades to road network. - o Subsidisation of air and sea freight, flights and infrastructure projects. - Environment - Protection and preservation of the natural environment from damage by pests and agricultural runoff, burning and waste disposal into the sea. - o Separation of organic waste for composting. - Promotion of sustainable population growth. - Business and Skills Development - Less restrictive quarantine practices for imports and exports. - o Provision of assistance to the food, craft and cottage industries. - o Reduction in business costs such as freight, electricity, and telephone and internet services. - o Encouragement of research projects and partnerships. - Enhanced access to education and training opportunities.
+- Protection and preservation of the natural environment from damage by pests and agricultural runoff, burning and waste disposal into the sea. - Separation of organic waste for composting. - Promotion of sustainable population growth. - Business and Skills Development - o Less restrictive quarantine practices for imports and exports. - o Provision of assistance to the food, craft and cottage industries. - Reduction in business costs such as freight, electricity, and telephone and internet services. - o Encouragement of research projects and partnerships. - o Enhanced access to education and training opportunities.